chainguard-dev/melange/docs/LINTER.md

 - `varempty`: Remove any offending files in /var/empty in the pipeline.
 - `worldwrite`: Change the permissions of any world-writeable files in the package, disable the linter, or make this a -compat package (see below)

+### Default linters

+At present, all linters are enabled by default.
+This is subject to change in the future as more linters are added.

 ### `-compat` packages

 In nearly every case, binaries should be available in `/usr/bin/`, libraries in `/usr/lib/`, and so on.